 - Calculate a font size and auto-rotate the page orientation, using a max line length of 90 characters

 - Use the longest line of the input for these calculations

 - Use Courier New font, 12 point

-Hopefully, once you’ve read this article you can better see how to leverage the text markup conversions for your workflow if, in fact, that’s appropriate for your situation.
+Hopefully, once you’ve read this article, you can better see how to leverage the text markup conversions for your workflow if that’s appropriate for your situation.

 We invite you to talk with our technical staff about your questions and ideas.